 There’s been talk recently that a new movie version of Let It Be may be edited together.
-Let’s explore what got us to this point.
+(Update: Yes!
+It was announced on January 30th, 2019.
+More info on that farther below.)
+But first, let’s explore what got us to this point.

 Paul McCartney had an idea…maybe it was a bad one.

 McCartney suggested they “Get Back” to playing in the studio as a live band, instead of overdubbing the recordings.
 That part of the idea might have been good.
 The real error may have been when he suggested they could film their recording sessions for a television special that would end with a live performance of the songs they’d written.
 What could go wrong?

 John Lennon suggested The Beatles should just break up instead.
 Ringo Starr had already left the group for a time during the recording of The White Album.
 After they started rehearsals at the beginning of January 1969, George Harrison left the band for a few days.
 It was up to Paul McCartney to try to hold the band together, but he was resented for taking a leadership role.
 And that was just the beginning of the Get Back/Let It Be recording sessions.